Alla Prima Still-Life Oil Painting With a Limited Palette

 Before you get started, you may want to tone your canvas or board with a ground color.
 The choice of color is up to you.
 I like to use a warm color like Burnt Sienna or the color of the main elements of the composition.
 You can pre-paint the tone with oils and let it dry, or even use acrylic paint.

 - Spread the paint thinned with solvent, but don't let it be too runny.
-In the video below, my paint was a little too runny for the smooth gesso board.
+In the video above, my paint was a little too runny for the smooth gesso board.

 Step 2.
 Wipe Away the Lights

-With a rag, wipe off the areas that are going to be your lightest lights.
+If you are working on a wet ground, use a rag to wipe off the areas that are going to be your lightest lights.
 This will get you started placing your objects and establishing the proportions.

 Step 3.
 Draw With Paint